 The Martin Parks Burks Scholar Program brings third-year law students into the first-year legal research and legal writing curriculums as teaching assistants.
-Burks Scholars are third-year law students selected on the basis of research, writing and presentation skills to provide support for Legal Research 1 and the first-year small sections.
-The Burks Scholars are the principle resource for citation instruction.
+Burks Scholars are third-year law students selected on the basis of research, writing and presentation skills to provide support for the first-year small sections of Legal Research and Legal Writing.

 There are nine Burks Scholars for the 2020-2021 academic year: three for Research and six for Writing.
 The Legal Research Burks serve as teaching assistants in the first-year Legal Research classes.
 Each Research Burks will work with a Legal Research professor in conveying the concepts of legal analysis, research, and citation to two sections of Legal Research.
 The Legal Writing Burks serve as teaching assistants in the first-year legal writing classes.
 Each Burks Scholar works with a Legal Writing professor in teaching legal analysis and citation to one section of Legal Writing.

 The Burks Scholar office is located on the Level 3 in Room 325 within the Law Library Administrative Office.
 Office hours during the 2020-2021 will be available both in-person and via Zoom so please check the schedule on the back of the Burks Office door, or your individual Burks Scholar, for specific hours and a link.